carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 C++ Standard Versions
 ---------------------

-LLVM and Clang are currently written using C++98/03 conforming code, with selective use of C++11 features when they are present in the toolchain.
-Projects like LLD and LLDB are already heavily using C++11 features.

-However, LLVM and Clange are also in the process of switching to use C++11 as the base line for standards conformance.
-Once completed, the same standard baseline will be used for LLVM, Clang, and LLD.
-LLDB is pushing forward much more aggressively and has their own baseline.
+LLVM, Clang, and LLD are currently written using C++11 conforming code, although we restrict ourselves to features which are available in the major toolchains supported as host compilers.
+The LLDB project is even more aggressive in the set of host compilers supported and thus uses still more features.
+Regardless of the supported features, code is expected to (when reasonable) be standard, portable, and modern C++11 code.
+We avoid unnecessary vendor-specific extensions, etc.

 C++ Standard Library
 --------------------